Energy Events ARCHIVE

 The International Biomass Conference & Expo connects current and future producers of biomass-derived power, fuels, and chemicals with waste generators, energy crop growers, municipal leaders, utility executives, technology providers, equipment manufacturers, project developers, investors and policy makers.
 More than 120 exhibitors are expected at the conference in Atlanta, Georgia.

 MREA Online Course: Basic PhotovoltaicsMonday, April 16, 2018 to Sunday, May 13, 2018

 This self-paced, online course uses a combination of presentations, assignments, quizzes, and webinars to teach the basics of solar electricity.
 Participants will learn how photovoltaic (PV) systems work, compare and contrast different PV system types, identify necessary components, and understand the best applications for (and limitations of) each system type.
 Other topics include evaluating the solar window, investigating energy efficiency recommendations, and researching system costs.

-UW-Madison Engineering Professional Development Course: Fundamentals of HVACWednesday, March 7, 2018 to Friday, March 9, 2018
+UW-Madison Engineering Professional Development Course: National Electrical CodeMonday, April 16, 2018 to Wednesday, April 18, 2018

 This course is designed to help you work safely and more efficiently by applying the 2017 National Electrical Code to your daily work.
 Upon completion of the course, you will be able to design electrical systems that are code-compliant, keeping in mind the liabilities associated with noncompliance.
 The course also touches on how the NEC is organized, changes from previous editions, requirements for new and existing installations, “how to design” information for electrical systems, and valuable information on how the NEC relates to other standards.